sanposhiho/molizen/README.md

 You can't notice that You are sending the wrong message(`HelloV2`) at compile time.

 The same issue also exists in ergo.

-#### no actor reentrancy

-No actor reentrancy in protoactor-go and ergo.

-You need to be careful with deadlocks as described in [Actor reentrancy](#actor-reentrancy), otherwise, deadlocks will happen to you.